Kong/kong-apisecops-redhat/README.md

 2. **Ansible Core >= 2.13** - The playbooks have been tested on 2.13.5 and python version 3.10.8.
 More information can be found at [Installing Ansible][Ansible_Install_Distros].

-3. **Kong Konnect Plus Account** - The demo requires and *Konnect Plus* grade account because 2 runtime groups and several enterprise grade plugins are used.
+3. **Kong Konnect Plus Account** - The demo requires an *Konnect Plus* grade account because 2 runtime groups and several enterprise grade plugins are used.
 For more information please review the [Kong Konnect Pricing Plan][Konnect_Pricing].

 4. **Insomnia** - To download check out [Insomnia Download][Insomnia_Install].

-5. **oc cli** - The binary download can be found in the openshift console, in the ? tab on the top.
+5. **oc cli** - The binary download can be found in the openshift console, in the `?` tab on the top right.

 6. **Helm 3 cli** - Follow the helm documentation to install the binary [Helm Install][Helm_Install]